 - How was the experience of ‘deep lockdown’ for you in the early Spring of 2020?
 Did you find yourself growing in a new understanding of yourself, your vocation and your world?

 - Rebecca Collins Jordan finds the ‘monastic way’ of routine and self-discipline helps her embrace ‘living in community but also living deeply alone’.
-What practices or routines have you found yourself taking up during this time, and what might you develop further?
+What practices or routines have you found yourself forming in this time of withdrawal, and what might you develop further?

 - Steve Taylor notices that in Fra’ Lippo Lippi’s painting of the Annunciation, ‘this narrow space that is the hope of a new creation is conceived in the four walls that enclose Mary’.
 Have you found any creative potential in the recent confinement?
 What talent, gift or project might you be called to nurture at this time?

-- How do you experience this time of emergence, with all its uncertainties, risks and opportunities?
-What do you fear losing?
-What changes are you noticing in yourself, and the world around you?
+- How do you experience this time of emergence, with all its risks, setbacks and pressures?
+Do you feel more inclined to re-engage, or withdraw, compared with those around you and the government regulations?
+What changes are you noticing in yourself, and people around you?

 If necessary, in the last half-hour consider practical questions and arrangements which need to be agreed for future meetings, such as how and when to meet in future.